-Pet owners must maintain the pet and its quarters in a manner that will prevent odors and unsanitary conditions.
+Pet owners must maintain the pet and it's quarters in a manner that will prevent odors and unsanitary conditions.

-Pets are expected to be quiet so as not to disturb any other residents of the Housing Authority or other neighbors.
+Pets must not to disturb any other residents of the Housing Authority or other neighbors.

 All pets must be kept in the owner's unit, and must be controlled/contained when Housing Authority employees, its agents or others must enter the unit to conduct business.
 Pets must be leashed and attended by an adult at all times when outside.
 Pets may not be chained or tethered unattended while outside.
 No alterations may be made to the dwelling or the dwelling area to create an enclosure for a pet.
 No outdoor cages or pet homes may be constructed, unless management issues written authorization for a resident living in a single family home.